Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 A post came up in the Facebook group I host for authors asking for input on selling books at events, expos, etc. That is a completely different selling scenario from Amazon or retail bookstores.
 Coming from a background in trade shows and having been an exhibitor/presenter myself at many events (for books and other products), here are some insights I’ve discovered.

-PR Value versus Sales Value
+PR Value Versus Sales Value

 When you exhibit your books or other wares at an event or expo, there are two buckets of value you’ll receive from your participation: PR (public relations) value and sales value.
 Where exhibitors, not just authors, typically get disappointed is when they expect more sales value.

 Events, expos, and trade shows vary widely in their ability to deliver buyers and sales prospects.
 While all events provide some level of PR value, some are set up to make actual sales right at the event.
-Others are primarily lead generation events, where exhibitors make connections and then the sale is made at a later time.
-The selling onsite type of events are often geared for low dollar value and consumer level purchases.
+Others are primarily lead generation events, where exhibitors make connections, and then the sale is made at a later time.
+The selling onsite type of events are often geared for low dollar value and consumer-level purchases.
 Lead generation type events are more suited for high dollar value and B2B (business to business) sales.

 As an author expecting to make and deliver sales at events and shows, it is vitally important that you determine if actual sales are allowed.
 When I sold exhibit space at big computer tech shows, I had a battle with exhibitors who were publishers and wanted to sell their books to attendees.
 I understood their desire to sell to this ideal audience.
 But they wanted to deliver goods to attendees right there at the show.
 We allowed them to collect sales orders, but delivery had to be done afterwards (although I’m sure that wasn’t always observed in spite of our constant reminders).

 You also need to understand the sales taxation situation.
 With the 2018 Supreme Court decision (South Dakota v.
-Wayfair, Inc.) that allows states to collect sales taxes for all sales shipped to or delivered people and businesses in their state, you could find yourself responsible for reporting, collecting, and paying sales taxes to any state in which you exhibit and make actual sales.
+Wayfair, Inc.) that allows states to collect sales taxes for all sales shipped to or delivered to people and businesses in their state, you could find yourself responsible for reporting, collecting, and paying sales taxes to any state in which you exhibit and make actual sales.
 It’s a complicated situation!
 (I speak from experience.)
 And don’t forget that these sales are also subject to income tax.
 Consult your CPA or tax adviser on how to comply with sales and income tax laws.

 Event Organizers Often Don’t Know Their Attendees